-Life is crazy right now for my little family (me & hubby).
-We’ve rented our house and moved in with our in-laws, for about a month, until our new apartment is ready (we are remodeling it and making it look super cool).
+Life is crazy right now for my little family (me and hubby).
+We’ve rented our house and moved in with our in-laws, for about a month, until our new apartment is ready.
+We are remodeling it and making it look super cool.

 Another crazy thing in my life is my new job.
 It’s a great job and a fantastic opportunity to develop my career, but I’ve only been at it for 3 months, so I am still learning and putting in extra hours to make sure all that needs to get done, gets done.
 This is yet another reason as to why I have not been blogging too much.

 I’ve been with my hands full.
 Once we’re all moved in to our new place my life will be in order again, so don’t you worry friends, Amazing Paleo will receive lots of love soon enough.